mavolin/hashets/README.md

 // Unless you run hashets, this map will be nil, which causes [hashets.Map.Get]
 // to behave specially:
 // Instead of returning the hashed file name, it will return the path that it
-// is given.
+// is given as-is.
 //
-// This means, unless you run hashets, you will simply use your unhashed assets. var FileNames hashets.Map
+// That means, unless you run hashets, you will simply use your unhashed assets. var FileNames hashets.Map
 ```